overduebookmarks/overdue/README.md

 ### Move & Organize
 - **Drag and drop** bookmarks and folders within or between panels
-- **Move popup button** on the panel divider for quick one-click transfer
+- **Move popup button** on the panel divider for quick one-click transfer — the arrow direction automatically follows the active panel so you always know where items will land
 - Cut / Copy / Paste support (Ctrl+X / Ctrl+C / Ctrl+V)
 - Move selected items to the opposite panel via toolbar or context menu
 - **Undo / Redo** (Ctrl+Z / Ctrl+Y)